‘If It Fits Your Macros’ (IIFYM) is a very popular diet for all the wrong reasons.

 That brings us to our main point; the whole philosophy of “it fits your macros” is lazy.
 It stems from the current culture that enjoys instant gratification and doesn’t like planning, consistency, and effort.

 During our consultations with new clients, this question always comes up.

-“Well ‘X’ athlete eats this and they are still performing at a high level.”
+“Well ‘X’ eats this and they are still living a good life and looking good”

-Marcus Filly, creator of functional bodybuilding, realizes the importance of gut health and has made it a recent focus of his.
-Learn the diest he uses to keep his gut healthy and keep him at or below 5% bodyfat in this blog.
+Marcus Filly, the creator of functional bodybuilding, realizes the importance of gut health and has made it a recent focus of his.
+Learn the diet he uses to keep his gut healthy and keep him at or below 5% body fat in this blog.